2025 - Fall

 This course examines the historical development of media industries—film, radio, television and digital.
 Through lecture, section discussions, readings and screenings, we will investigate historical contexts (cultural, industrial, technological) in which media have been produced and consumed in the US and globally.

-RTF 303D MEDIA AND CULTURE • HANNAH FORSYTHE, AILISH ELZY, ISADORA DUMONT-HAREL
+RTF 303D MEDIA AND CULTURE • TBA

 This course approaches media as a fundamentally cultural experience.
 Cultural values, beliefs, and ideologies all shape the media we create as a society and inform how we as individuals and communities interpret the media that surrounds us.
 In this course, we examine how politics, economics, and social relationships all simultaneously shape and reflect media, culture, and society.